achwi00/library-system-web-app/README.md

 ## General info

-Library system web application created as a recruitment task at Kinguin.
+Library system web application.

-The task's requirements were : CRUD operations for books and customers and an endpoint to record whether the book has been borrowed.
-The requirements are met and there have been more functionalities added.
+Core functionalities:
+* log-in
+* adding new customers and books
+* checking if a book is currently borrowed or free

 ## Running